garreeoke/level-up/README.md

 # Level Up - A Hands on Crossplane Workshop

+Initially created for Level UP workshop in Sydney Australia.

+## Info
 There are three folders in this repo

 * **aws** - Config to use for AWS exercises